yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 🔥 News
 - [Nov.
 2025] &nbsp; We will attend the 2025 Conference on Empirical Methods in Natural Language Processing (EMNLP2025) in Suzhou, China.
 Welcome to the in-person meet-up!
 - [May.
-2025] &nbsp; We will attend the 30th International Conference on Database Systems for Advanced Applications (DASFAA2025) in Singapore, Singapore.
+2025] &nbsp; We will attend the 30th International Conference on Database Systems for Advanced Applications (DASFAA2025) in Singapore.
 - [Apr.
 2025] &nbsp; We will attend the Thirteenth International Conference on Learning Representations (ICLR2025) in Singapore EXPO.
 - [Jan.
 2025] &nbsp; One paper on explainable knowledge probing is accepted in [DASFAA2025](https://dasfaa2025.github.io/#/calls/research-papers).
 - [Nov.
 2024] &nbsp; One paper on explainable multi-hop reasoning is accepted in [COLING2025](https://coling2025.org/).